We didn’t want to start a bar company.

 From cog to a cause.

-Wade wasn’t surprised that his former students had gone on to successful careers with Fortune 500 companies, but both were unhappy about being a cog in the big machine, and had personal reasons why LivBar was the right choice for them.
-They were both passionate about being part of an amazing grassroots cause.
-Jessi Freitag joined the Livbar team as our Marketing and Operations Manager in January 2019, and, with two family members having celiac disease, deeply believes in eating only real, anti-inflammatory foods; and Ryan Brush joined the LivBar team, as our Channel Development Manager, having a passion for health and fitness, and looking to LivBars as a healthy and nutritious options for his two teenage children.
+Wade’s first job was to expand the team.
+From years of teaching entrepreneurship, he had a rolodex of rockstar students who had gone on to successful careers in Fortune 500 companies.
+Jessi Freitag and Ryan Brush were both looking to integrate healthy living, entrepreneurship, and a worthy cause into their careers.
+After tasting LivBars, they knew they had found their new passion and wanted to help get LivBars the exposure that consumers deserve.
+Jessi joined the Livbar team as our Marketing and Operations Director in January 2019, and, with two family members having celiac disease, deeply believes in eating only real, anti-inflammatory foods; and Ryan Brush joined the LivBar team, as our Channel Development Director, having a passion for health and fitness, and looking to LivBars as a healthy and nutritious options for his two teenage children.

 Why you should be passionate about LivBars.